-- The strength of this study is that it is the same doctor who thoroughly evaluated all the patients before vaccination also evaluated the patients with suspected reactions to the vaccine. - A weakness is that the number of participants in the study is quite small.
+-The strength of this study is that it is the same doctor thoroughly evaluated that has reviewed all of the patients before vaccination, and also when there were evaluated the patients with possible reactions.
+The strength of this study is that it is the same doctor who thoroughly evaluated all the patients before vaccination also evaluated the patients with suspected reactions suspected reactions to the vaccine.